 2. Online Sweepstakes Raffle

-We're showcasing goods and services from regional businesses that are committed to protecting ecosystem health.
-Funds raised will directly support our advocacy work to safeguard pollinators as well as fish and wildlife habitat from the detrimental effects of pesticides.
-Only $5 suggested donation per ticket!
-Enter the sweepstakes for the chance to win some excellent prizes!
+We showcased goods and services from regional businesses that are committed to protecting ecosystem health.
+Thank you to our supporters who bought nearly 500 tickets in our first ever online sweepstakes, which included some great prizes from local Northwest businesses.
+We raised $2,400 to support our advocacy work to safeguard pollinators as well as fish and wildlife habitat from the detrimental effects of pesticides.

 3. Creepy Crawly Social Media